 The Inspector gives you easy access to controls for any selected clip.
-While you will be using the Inspector in many ways throughout this book, let's currently focus on the clip volume controls.
-Also, this is a good time to streamline the interface and close any panels or windows that you don't need at present.
+While you will use the Inspector in many ways throughout this book, let's currently focus on the clip volume controls.
+Also, this is a good time to streamline the interface and close any panels or windows that you don't need at this time.

-- 1 To the left of the Interface toolbar, click the Media Pool and Index buttons to hide those panels. - 2 To the right of the Interface toolbar, click the Inspector button to show the Inspector.
+- 1 To the left of the interface toolbar, click the Media Pool and Index buttons to hide those panels. - To the right of the interface toolbar, click the Inspector button to show the Inspector.